William Atkinson Jones: Memorials

-Jones was well loved all over the Philippine archipelago for his work for the passage of the law that bears his name.
+Jones was well loved all over the Philippines for his work for the passage of the law that bears his name.
 A major bridge in Manila, Jones Bridge, was named after him.
 Construction of the bridge was started by the Americans in 1916 to replace the historical bridge, Puente de España (Bridge of Spain), one block upriver after it was destroyed by flood in 1914.
-At the time of Jones's death the new bridge, which was still under construction, was named in his honor.
+At the time of Jones's death, the new bridge, which was still under construction, was named in his honor.
 The Philippine Legislature had appropriated funds for the erection of a mausoleum over his tomb in Warsaw, his home town, and a monument in Manila.

 The new municipality of Jones, Isabela was named in his honor when it was inaugurated in 1921.
-The municipality of Banton, Romblon was renamed as Jones in 1918 in his honor but reverted to its old name in 1959.
+The municipality of Banton, Romblon was renamed as Jones in 1918 in his honor, but was reverted to its old name in 1959.